 Seattle is a gateway to the Pacific and the Asian Rim countries.
-As a facial plastic surgeon I have worked extensively in Asia performing surgery and on broader educational programs.
-In recent years I have lectured in Hong Kong and mainland China plus performed surgical procedures such as facelifts and cleft lip palate repairs in China.
-I have been invited by the Chinese University of Hong Kong to be their Distinguished Scholar lecturer for 2016 and to Hangzhou China to lecture in the spring of 2016 also.
+As a facial plastic surgeon, I have worked extensively in Asia performing surgery and on broader educational programs.
+In recent years, I have lectured in Hong Kong and mainland China plus performed surgical procedures such as facelifts and cleft lip palate repairs in China.
+I have been invited by the Chinese University of Hong Kong to be their Distinguished Scholar lecturer for 2016 and also to lecture in Hangzhou, China in the spring of 2016.

 We are proud of our work with cleft children in China and honor Joseph Wong who began these missions.
 You can read my article to honor Joseph Wong in JAMA Facial Plastic Surgery

 The Larrabee Center Is Proud to Support the Local Asian Community